Tendaik96/Dictionary/README.md

 The way that the data renders all depends on if the information is available in the API used to create this project.

 ## Problems with the app
 - If you try to search a few words within a short amount of time, the data will not render.
-This is not an issue that can be solved by javascript; the APIs used can only handle a certain amount of requests within a given time period.
-To solve this issue, you need to refersh the browser.
+This is not an issue that can be solved by JavaScript; the APIs used can only handle a certain amount of requests within a given time period.
+To solve this issue, you need to refresh the browser.
 - Some words may have more information, but it may not be available within the APIs used.